 Exactly.
 And you have to remember that when the Juncker commission came into office and hinted that they might push circular economy aside because it was perceived as an environmental agenda, there was backlash from some of the early big private sector adopters.
 Suez, Philips, Unilever and Michelin sent an open letter to Juncker saying ‘don’t drop this’.
 That was a proof point that there is something to the circular economy that’s bigger than the waste agenda.
 And once these businesses decided that it was a good idea and that they would invest in looking at either new materials or business models, of course they would start looking upstream.
 So it’s not an untapped opportunity as such, but it should be very clear that the urgency is to look at the upstream aspects.

-One of the really important things to stress is that the linear economy created this sort of race to the bottom, in the sense that the businesses want to maximise their profits and regulators were there to curb the excesses.
+One of the really important things to stress is that the created this sort of race to the bottom, in the sense that the businesses want to maximise their profits and regulators were there to curb the excesses.
 Going into the policy discussions with that sort of tension and different agendas meant that you all too often ended up with the lowest common denominator.
 The circular economy is a direction that both the public sector and companies can agree is a good one.
 And let’s not be completely naive, of course there are vested interests and tensions along the way.
 But if we identify that this is going to be an opportunity for everyone and that everyone will benefit from it because the system is much better, then we can focus on creating the right level of innovation with the right guarantees for the public as well, in terms of safety and so on, and that it’s done in a fair way.

 And the European Commission deserves some credit for the ‘Innovation Deals’ mechanism they’ve created — taking lessons from the Dutch Green Deals, which is something France has emulated as well since 2016.
 Say you’re a business, you want to invest in circular economy, but something prevents you from doing it.
 You go and make the case to the Commission, they analyse the regulation and if appropriate lift that barrier as an experimental measure.
 It really shows that there’s a willingness from the regulators to understand what stands in the way.
 So that co-creation process to a certain extent does exist.